 1,46 meters made in a light vehicle

 On average, one minute of audio-video conferencing impacts 61% less (or 2.6 times less) than with activated cameras and 5% less than when sharing a screen.
 According to our recent study on the impact of streaming a MyCanal video, on average, one hour of video streaming corresponds to an impact of 14g eqCO2.
 Or 0.233g eqCO2 per minute, or 1.7 less impacting than a minute of video conferencing in audio and camera but 1.5 times more than a minute of video conferencing in audio-only.

 The Top 3 for one minute of videoconferencing on average: Google Meet (0.164 gEqCO2), Tixeo (0.166 gEqCO2), and Microsoft Teams (0.167 gEqCO2).
 Google Meet, first in this ranking on the carbon impact side, has an impact 2.5 times less than, Discord, the last app in this ranking.
 The average of this ranking is 0.237 gEqCO2, only 7 solutions are above.

-The main part of the Carbon impacts are situated on the user device part (72%), followed by the Network part (16%) and finally the Server part (12%).
+The main part of the Carbon impacts is situated on the user device part (72%), followed by the Network part (16%) and finally the Server part (12%).

 Here are the three least impacting applications in terms of Carbon depending on the scenario:

 Audio (Top 3)